DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-1/level-2/_index.md

 {{% note %}}

 - In 1991, Nintendo introduced the Super Famicom in America as the Super NES (SNES), priced at $249.95.
-This 16-bit system featured a Sony SPC700 sound chip, providing eight channels and a sound capacity of 64KHz.
+This 16-bit system featured a Sony SPC700 sound chip, providing eight channels and a sound capacity of 64 kHz.
 - The SNES allowed for audio streaming from the cartridge, enabling integration of premixed music, voice-over, and sound effects into games.
 However, this capability was limited by transfer rates.
 - A significant challenge was the quality of 8-bit audio samples, which required expertise to balance and enhance to acceptable standards.
 - The limited storage space of game cartridges (up to 6 Megabytes) necessitated compromises in audio quality.
 Audio often had a lower priority compared to graphics or cutscenes, leading to downsampling to fit within the memory constraints.